 Golang – all you need to know

 Google wrote Go for its own purposes before releasing it to the public a few years later in 2012.
-Since the beginning, it’s been described as a simplified language addressed to developers with little experience.
+Since the beginning, it’s been described as a compiled language addressed to developers with little experience.
 As a result, it cannot boast quite such a broad application in commercial projects.

-Except for Google, who obviously uses its own invention in the development processes, other applications like Yahoo, Soundcloud, and Badoo have all found the language perfect for their search algorithms.
+Except for Google, who obviously uses its own invention in the app development processes, other applications like Yahoo, Soundcloud, and Badoo have all found the language perfect for their search algorithms.

 Advantages of Golang